 The exposure and possible expense for the lender doesn’t end there.
 Lenders are constantly hedging in the secondary market against their rate-lock inventory.
-When locks don’t fund, their is an expense to the investor that will be passed back to the lender by virtue of less than favorable future pricing.
+When locks don’t fund, there is an expense to the investor that will be passed back to the lender by virtue of less than favorable future pricing.

 How to reduce touches on loan files

-Finally, consider the value the automated verifications.
+Finally, consider the value of the automated verifications.
 While not every lender has jumped to embrace the technology, the security and data-integrity benefits make it safe to assume these services will become the rule in the near-future, and no longer the exception.

-For example, when Floify customers utilize our dynamic 1003 in combination with the AccountChek and Equifax Trended*Hi-Lite integrations, the assets and liabilities found on those reports can be pre-populated into the 1003 automatically.
+For example, when Floify customers utilize our dynamic 1003 in combination with the AccountChek and Equifax Trended*Hi-Lite integrations, the assets and liabilities found on those reports can pre-populate into the 1003 automatically.
 This eliminates the need for duplicate entry and the possibility of human error in those sections of the application.

 A submitted 1003 will always match the supporting documentation in that situation.

-Reduce touches on loan files and watch as your days to close shrinks, pull through rate increases, and production costs decrease.
-All of which will put more money in your pocket, and make you look fantastic in the eyes of your lender.
+Reduce touches on loan files and watch as your days to close shrinks, pull-through rate increases, and production costs decrease.
+All of which will put more money in your pocket and make you look fantastic in the eyes of your lender.